Chances are, you’ll need long-term care at some point. The majority of us will.

 - Health insurance doesn’t cover long-term care expenses

-- Medicare will cover some long-term care costs, but only up to 100 days (after a three-consecutive-day stay in a hospital under treatment)
+- Medicare will cover some long-term care costs, but only up to 100 days (after being admitted to a hospital and under treatment for at least three consecutive days.)

 - Paying for care out of pocket isn’t practical or cost-efficient for many people